-Work with thought leaders and academic experts in forestry
+Work with thought leaders and academic experts in Forestry

 Companies can benefit from collaborating with academic researchers in Forestry in several ways.
 These experts can help enhance sustainability practices, develop innovative solutions, provide valuable insights, conduct research studies, and offer specialized knowledge.
 By partnering with a Forestry researcher, companies can improve their environmental impact, optimize resource management, and gain a competitive edge in the industry.